stefanvictora/hue-scheduler/docs/light_configuration.md

 - ``on``: Modifies the **on state** of the light: [``true``|``false``].
 Hue Scheduler does not modify a light's on state unless explicitly specified.
 If a light is off or unreachable, Hue Scheduler waits until the light is turned on or reachable again.

-  > [!NOTE]
-  > To smoothly turn on a light using a transition, specify another property like brightness or color temperature.
+  > Note: To smoothly turn on a light using a transition, specify another property like brightness or color temperature.
 Otherwise, the light will turn on immediately with the previous or default light state, ignoring the defined transition time.
 This is not an issue when turning the lights off.

 - `days`: Defines the **days of the week** when the state is active.
 Supported values: [`Mo|Mon` | `Tu|Tue|Di` | `We|Wen|Mi` | `Th|Thu|Do` | `Fr|Fri` | `Sa|Sat` | `Su|Sun|So`].
 Separate days with `,`, or use `-` for a range.
 For example: `days:Mo-We,Fr-Su`, `days:Sa-Tu` (shorthand for `Mo,Tu,Sa,Su`).